ArthurBoucard/Dante_Star/README.md

 ---

-### Rules
+### :exclamation: Rules :
-> :exclamation: System functions and libC are allowed, but no external libraries.
+> System functions and libC are allowed, but no external libraries.

+> The maze must have a solution.

 ---